Generic filters

 • If you know in September that you are not on track to meet pre-requisites you need to talk to your subject teacher or HOD, and/or to the Dean for advice.

-• NCEA Level 1 and NCEA Level 2 results are notified in mid-January.
+• NCEA Level 2 results are notified in mid-January.
 Check these results carefully.
-If you have still not met pre-requisites for the subjects you have chosen you will be notified of this on Thursday 19 January.
+If you have still not met pre-requisites for the subjects you have chosen you will be notified of this on Thursday 16 January.
 You must then make an appointment to see your Dean using the school interview system.
-Appointments will be available on Wednesday 25 January.
+Appointments will be available on Wednesday 22 January.

 • If you want to change your course between now and the start of the new school year, and you meet the pre-requisites detailed in this booklet you should email the Dean immediately.